World stocks mixed, oil prices trade near $120 a barrel - NewsBreak

 Wall Street’s S&P 500 index ended up 6.6% for the week on Friday.

-Investors were relieved after Commerce Department data showed U.S. inflation, which has prompted the Federal Reserve to raise interest rates, over a year earlier in April, its first decline in 17 months.
+Investors were relieved after Commerce Department data showed U.S. inflation, which has prompted the Federal Reserve to raise interest rates, decelerated to 6.3% over a year earlier in April, its first decline in 17 months.

 But worries remain over whether the Fed can control inflation that is running at a four-decade high without tipping the biggest global economy into recession.